eyalabraham/dragon/README.md

 This functionality is available only on RPi Zero/W and uses an SD card interface connected to the auxiliary SPI interface (SPI1).

 ROM code files are loaded as-is into the Dragon's ROM cartridge memory address space.
-No auto start is provided, but the BASIC EXEC vector if modified to point to 0xC000, so a simple EXEC from the BASIC prompt will start the ROM code.
+No auto start is provided, but the BASIC EXEC vector is modified to point to 0xC000, so a simple EXEC from the BASIC prompt will start the ROM code.

 CAS files are digital images of old-style tape content and not memeory images.
 More on [CAS file formats here](https://retrocomputing.stackexchange.com/questions/150/what-format-is-used-for-coco-cassette-tapes/153#153), and [Dragon 32 CAS format here](https://archive.worldofdragon.org/index.php?title=Tape%5CDisk_Preservation#CAS_File_Format).
 A cassette file can be mounted by the loader (like loading a cassette into a tape player), and then use the BASIC CLOAD or CLOADM commands to do the reading.